 Just for fun, be on the look out for Hidden Mickeys in the attraction.
 Here’s a close up on a great one in the queue.
 Do you know where you can find this?

 Are we missing any top tips for getting the high score on Buzz Lightyear Astro Blasters in Disneyland?
-Please share them and share this article.
+Comment below!

 For more about Disneyland, join us on Facebook and on our newsletter.
 You need to check out our guide to Disneyland ticket discounts if you are headed to Disneyland any time soon.
 I saved more than $20 per ticket during our last trip.